proofy/TimeTracker/README.md

 4. Press stop to end the recording and save the task

 ## Build instruction
 Just use gradle to build this project.
-Excecute the command 'gradle jfxJar' to create the application.
+Excecute the command `gradle jfxJar` to create the application.